In 'Stony The Road,' Henry Louis Gates Jr. Looks At The Period After Reconstruction

 American history, as it exists in the popular imagination, has often tended toward the self-congratulatory.

-Events of the past are frequently filtered through a majority lens, focusing on the perceived heroics of, for example, white abolitionists and civil-rights activists.
-To hear some tell it, the civil-rights struggle of the '60s ended when President Lyndon B. Johnson, having indulgently listened to Martin Luther King, Jr., signed the Civil Rights and Voting Rights acts, after which racism was solved and everything was better forever.
+Events of the past are frequently filtered through a majority lens, focusing on the perceived heroics of, for example, white abolitionists and civil rights activists.
+To hear some tell it, the civil rights struggle of the 1960s ended when President Lyndon B. Johnson, having indulgently listened to Martin Luther King Jr., signed the Civil Rights and Voting Rights acts, after which racism was solved and everything was better forever.

-It's for this reason that while most Americans are generally familiar with Reconstruction, the period of time afterwards, sometimes called the "Redemption" era, frequently gets forgotten.
-As literary scholar Henry Louis Gates, Jr., puts it in his brilliant new book, Stony the Road, Redemption was "when the gains of Reconstruction were systematically erased and the country witnessed the rise of a white supremacist ideology that, we might say, went rogue, an ideology that would long outlast the circumstances of its origin."
+It's for this reason that while most Americans are generally familiar with Reconstruction, the period of time afterward that is sometimes called the "Redemption" era frequently gets forgotten.
+As literary scholar Henry Louis Gates Jr. puts it in his brilliant new book, Stony the Road, Redemption was "when the gains of Reconstruction were systematically erased and the country witnessed the rise of a white supremacist ideology that, we might say, went rogue, an ideology that would long outlast the circumstances of its origin."

 Gates' book is a fascinating social and intellectual history of the time between Reconstruction and the rise of the Jim Crow period of American history.
-It's an absorbing and necessary look at an era in which the hard-fought gains of African Americans were rolled back by embittered Southern whites — an era which, in some ways, has never really ended.
+It's an absorbing and necessary look at an era in which the hard-fought gains of African-Americans were rolled back by embittered Southern whites — an era that, in some ways, has never really ended.

-Stony the Road — which takes its name from a line in "Lift Every Voice and Sing," often called "the Negro national anthem" — seeks to explain how the racist dismantling of African Americans' civil rights came about, and how it influenced the way people of color experience the country today.
+Stony the Road — which takes its name from a line in "Lift Every Voice and Sing," often called "the Negro national anthem" — seeks to explain how the racist dismantling of African-Americans' civil rights came about and how it influenced the way people of color experience the country today.
 The first part of the book deals with the backlash to Reconstruction by whites, including some white people who themselves opposed slavery:

 "Reconstruction revealed a fact that had been true but not always acknowledged even before the Civil War: that it was entirely possible for many in the country, even some abolitionists, to detest slavery to the extent that they would be willing to die for its abolition, yet at the same time to detest the enslaved and the formerly enslaved with equal passion."

+Henry Louis Gates Jr. Points To Reconstruction As The Genesis Of White Supremacy

+Henry Louis Gates Jr. Points To Reconstruction As The Genesis Of White Supremacy

-Gates goes on to explore how whites justified their reluctance to extend civil rights to African Americans through their use of "racial science, journalism, political rhetoric, and finally fiction and folklore."
+Gates goes on to explore how whites justified their reluctance to extend civil rights to African-Americans through their use of "racial science, journalism, political rhetoric, and finally fiction and folklore."
 He looks at the pseudo-scientific theory of polygenesis, which held that different races of people had different origins, and the eugenics movement, "the most devastating form of scientific racism," which advocated selective breeding of humans with the goal of producing more "desirable" people.
-Both were responsible for decades of suffering experienced by African Americans.
+Both were responsible for decades of suffering experienced by African-Americans.

-Finally, Gates writes about the racist iconography that played "a pivotal role in persuading American society that black human beings were not only fundamentally different from white people, but irreversibly different in kind, and dangerously so," and traces the rise of "the New Negro," a term referring to mostly middle-class African Americans who sought to fight against discrimination while subverting the racist stereotypes that had haunted black people for decades.
+Finally, Gates writes about the racist iconography that played "a pivotal role in persuading American society that black human beings were not only fundamentally different from white people, but irreversibly different in kind, and dangerously so," and traces the rise of "the New Negro," a term referring to mostly middle-class African-Americans who sought to fight against discrimination while subverting the racist stereotypes that had haunted black people for decades.

 It will come as no surprise to anyone who's familiar with Gates' impressive body of work that Stony the Road is every bit as fascinating as the author's previous books.
 It's a work of history, but a living one — Gates explains how the years following Reconstruction still affect the lives of Americans today.
 "I often wonder if Frederick Douglass and his fellow abolitionists could have imagined the extent to which this antiblack racist discourse would remain very much alive in American society a century and a half after the end of the Civil War," he writes, and sadly, one doesn't have to search very deeply to find analogs of the Southern "Redeemers" today.

-He also handily dispenses with the myth that the fight against American racism ended with the election of President Obama, which, absurd as it sounds, some people still somehow believe.
+He also handily dispenses with the myth that the fight against American racism ended with the election of President Barack Obama, which, absurd as it sounds, some people still somehow believe.
 "Looking back roughly two years after Donald J. Trump's election," Gates writes, "the idea that one black person's occupancy of the White House — and a presidency as successful as his — could have augured the end of race and racism seems both naïve and ahistorical."

 Dark Sky Rising